JunENSAI/Handling_SQL/P2/Subqueries/practical_dbeaver.md

 -- 2. List Subquery (Using IN)
 -- "Find all films that have been returned between specific dates."
--- This is often cleaner than a complex JOIN if you don't need columns from the other table.

 SELECT title
 FROM film
 WHERE film_id IN (